dimitriX20/random-complex-graph/README.md

 ## Description

-This project is an interactive web application that allows users to generate and visualize Random Geometric Graphs (RGGs).
-Users can adjust various parameters to see how they affect the graph's structure and properties.
+This project is an web application that allows users to generate and visualize Random Geometric Graphs (RGGs).
+Users can see how various parameters affect the graph's structure and properties.
 The application also provides detailed analysis of graph properties, including diameter, average distance, clustering coefficient, and more.

 ## Technologies